eigerco/polka-storage/docs/src/architecture/pallets/randomness.md

 ## Overview

-The Randomness Pallet provides secure randomness for on-chain operations, primarily for the proof systems used in storage verification.

-It captures and stores the VRF (Verifiable Random Function) output from each block author and maintains a history of these values for later use.
+The Randomness Pallet captures and stores the VRF (Verifiable Random Function) output from each block author and maintains a history of these values for later use.
 This randomness is essential for the sealing pipeline's pre-commit and prove commit operations, which are used for generating replicas and proving sectors.

 ## Usage